zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 date: 2019-11-22 10:00 # YYYY-MM-DD - H:M:S
 author: Ahmed BESBES, Marwan Debbiche
 tags: ["docker", "aws", "pytorch", "dash", "deployment", "character level cnn", "sentiment analysis"]
 excerpt: Learn how build an end to end machine learning application from scratch.
 To do this, we'll walk you through the process of collecting data, training a deep learning model, building a Dash application, putting everything in Docker and deploying to AWS.
-This post is a little bit longer than usual but the different parts are independant and reusable in other projects.
+This post is a little bit longer than usual but the different parts are independant and reusable in other projects
 slug: end-to-end-machine-learning
 folder: /blog/11-end-to-end-ml
 ogimage: images/cover-e2e.png